lujuntuan/mifsa/README.md

 The middleware framework of in-vehicle soa, based on C++.

-Note: This is a top-layer project, you can enter the subproject to build separately.
+Note: This is a top-layer project, you can enter the subprojects to build separately.

-The source code is here:
+The subprojects is here:

  [mifsa-base](https://github.com/lujuntuan/mifsa-base)